BBQ PULLED PORK PIZZA WITH CARAMELIZED ONIONS

 ⅓ cup brown sugar, packed

-2 teaspoon Dish off the Block Ragin’ Cajun Spice Blend
+2 teaspoons Dish off the Block Ragin’ Cajun Spice Blend

 To make the pizza dough, place olive oil, honey, and water into the bowl of a stand mixer.
 Stir to dissolve honey into the water (so it doesn’t stick to the bottom of the bowl).
 Sprinkle the yeast on top of the liquid mixture, stir, and let sit for 5-10 minutes until yeast becomes foamy.
 Add salt and 2 ½ cups of the flour.
 Mix using the dough hook attachment.
 Gradually add as much of the remaining flour as needed until a ball forms.
 Empty dough onto a floured countertop and knead for 8-10 minutes until dough is smooth and elastic adding flour as needed if sticky.